 It is comforting to know this cannot happen with the reverse mortgage line of credit.

-No matter how long you live in your home, no matter how many payments you take or what happens to the real estate values, you and your heirs can never owe more than the property’s value to repay the loan in full.
+No matter how long you live in your home, no matter how many payments you take or what happens to the real estate values, you and your heirs will never be required to repay more than the property’s value to repay the loan in full.